AMReX-Codes/amrex/Docs/JOSS/paper.md

 where each fork further subdivides the ranks of a task into child tasks.
 This approach enables heterogeneous computation and reduces the strong scaling penalty for operations with less inherent parallelism or with large communication overheads.

+### Linear Solvers

+AMReX includes native linear solvers for parabolic and elliptic equations.
+Solution procedures include geometric multigrid and BiCGStab iterative solvers; interfaces to external hypre and PETSc solvers are also provided.

+### I/O and Post-processing

+AMReX has native I/O for checkpointing and for reading and writing plotfiles for post-processing analysis or visualization.
+AMReX also supplies interfaces to HDF5.
+The AMReX plotfile format is supported by VisIt, Paraview, and yt.
+AMReX also has linkages to external routines through both Conduit and SENSEI.

 ### Documentation, Tutorials and Profiling Tools